MLHale/CYBR8470/modules/building-a-server/django-exercise.md

     - The `BreedList` class should have two methods named `get` and `post`
     - refer to [http://www.django-rest-framework.org/tutorial/3-class-based-views/](http://www.django-rest-framework.org/tutorial/3-class-based-views/) for examples
  - add the approrpriate url patterns to the urls.py file to accept all of the patterns and map them to the correct controller
+ - test your endpoints with `POSTMAN`, taking screenshots of each type of request.
+There should be 5 requests total for each type of model, for a total of 10 tests and screenshots.
+    - GET (list), POST to `/api/dogs/`
+    - GET, PUT, DELETE to `/api/dogs/<id>`
+    - GET (list), POST to `/api/breeds/`
+    - GET, PUT, DELETE to `/api/breeds/<id>`

+## Submission
+Submit a link to canvas with a link to your github repository along with the screenshots showing that you tested each method type.